va5ka/Resident-Communication-Hub/README.md

 # Integration with Other Platforms:

 Integrate the Virtual Agent with other communication channels, such as email or SMS, to ensure residents receive information through their preferred channels.

 Benefits:

-# 24/7 Availability: Residents can access information and make inquiries at any time, improving accessibility.
+# 24/7 Availability:
+Residents can access information and make inquiries at any time, improving accessibility.
 Efficient Communication: Reduces the burden on strata management by automating routine communication tasks.
 Enhanced Resident Experience: Provides a convenient and user-friendly platform for residents to engage with strata management and stay informed.

+# Technologies Used:
+Power Virtual Agents: Building the chatbot interface for resident interaction.
+Power Automate: Managing workflows for feedback collection, announcement broadcasts, and other automated processes.
+Azure Cognitive Services: Enhancing natural language processing capabilities for more effective communication.

 # Implementation:
 Utilize Power Virtual Agents to design conversation flows, integrate with Power Automate for workflow automation, and connect with other data sources to provide real-time information.